Wash, Care, & Avoiding Static Instructions

 1/2 - 1 Cup Hydrogen Peroxide

-Eco Friendly Soap ( Use smallest amount as directed)
+Eco-Friendly Soap ( Use the smallest amount as directed)

 Vinegar in the "Fabric Softener" cup